pdincubus/MODX-Revo-Boilerplate/README.md

 Create a page, set this template, add the system setting for Error Page to point to this new resource

-##Assets

-Assets should usually be put in /assets/templates/{TEMPLATEFOLDERNAME}, e.g:

-* CSS: /assets/templates/{TEMPLATEFOLDERNAME}/css
-* LESS: /assets/templates/{TEMPLATEFOLDERNAME}/less
-* All javascript libraries, jQuery, Modernizr, etc: /assets/templates/{TEMPLATEFOLDERNAME}/js/lib
-* All your custom js files: /assets/templates/{TEMPLATEFOLDERNAME}/js
-* All images related to your template layout: /assets/templates/{TEMPLATEFOLDERNAME}/img
-* etc.

-The templates and chunks in this repository assume you've put these files in the same place.
-If not, make sure you update the relevant paths.
-The assets are bundled with the transport package, and put in /assets/templates/default

-###CSS

-Includes the HTML5 Boilerplate normalise CSS (with a few tweaks), Internet Explorer HTC behaviour file for border-box box-sizing method and background-size, clearfixes, classes, and basic print styles.
-Open the files and tweak to your liking.

-###js

-Includes Modernizr for making people think that old versions of Internet Explorer are futuristic.
-Kind of.
-Also includes local version jQuery for fallback should the CDN download fail, and jQuery Easing for nicer animations.

-Selectivizr is also in there for those who want its functionality to support older versions of *cough* Internet Explorer.

 ##Chunks